blockmason/dev-updates/README.md

-# Daily Development Updates from Blockmason
+# Development Updates from Blockmason